xcnt/kubernetes-update-manager/README.md

 This code allows to update deployments in a kubernetes cluster without needing to give cluster admin access to the updating entity.
 Instead an API is provided which handles the update process via pre-defined annotations in the specified deployment structure.

+## Motivation ##

+We wrote a blog article on our website to explain why we think this feature is needed.
+[Check it out](https://xcnt.io/story/releasing-the-kubernetes-update-manager-as-open-source).

 ## Installation ##

 Currently it is expected for the update manager to run in the same cluster in which the upgrades should be applied.
 The image is available on [Docker Hub](https://cloud.docker.com/u/xcnt/repository/docker/xcnt/kubernetes-update-manager) for installation.
 Example deployments can be found in the [kube](kube) folder.
 You must adjust the secret to set an api key and additionally adjust the namespace where you want to update-manager to run in.
 Additionally, if you want the update-manager to be accessible externally you should expose the manager.
 This can be for example done with an [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/) configuration.